TariqMahmood93/SENTI/README.md

   Cumulative proportions of missingness to inject in successive rounds (example values shown).

 - `--initial {initial}`
-  Starting percentage (or count) of values to inject as missing before incremental steps begin.
+  Starting chunk size.

 - `--step {step}`
-  Increment added to the missingness level at each round when not using explicit `--cum_pcts`.
+  Increment added new tuples.

 - `--mode {mode}`
   Controls what the script does: